yannvanhalewyn/vim-run/README.md

     let g:run_custom_runners = {'vim': '{cmd}'}

+**Attention** If you have linked vim to a macvim binary (-> brew install macvim could do that), even terminal vim w/o tmux will use the gui\_runner instead of default\_runner because that vim process responds true to `has("gui")`.
+If you're not sure, run `:echo has("gui")`.
+It should be 0 in terminal vim, and 1 in Gvim/Macvim.
+Plan your runners accordingly!

 ### Define the keystroke

 Vim-run defaults to `<leader>r` (for "run").
 If you dislike this mapping, you can override it:

     let g:run_mapping = 'yourMapping'

-### Ignoring the Tmux runner for some filetypes
+### Ignoring the env for some filetypes

-Sometimes you want a certain command to always be ran with the default runner.
+Sometimes you want a certain command to always be executed with the default runner.
 A .vim file is a good example of this.
-Running source *.vim in the shell is not very useful. `g:run_ignore_tmux` is an array of filetypes for which the tmux runner will be ignored and the default runner will be used.
+Running source *.vim in the shell is not very useful. `g:run_ignore_env` is an array of filetypes for which the tmux/gui runner will be ignored and the default runner will be used.

-    let g:run_ignore_tmux = ["vim"]
+    let g:run_ignore_env = ["vim"]

 Defaults
 --------